-We’re gonna blow the lid off this previously untold story.
-Yet another story that needs to be told.
+We’re gonna blow the lid off yet another story that needs to be told.

-Thus, we are splittin’ a seam to unveil our lastest bit of creative genius that fully explores every nook and cranny of this last frontier in a way the lower 48 has never quite seen before.
+Thus, we are splittin’ a seam to unveil our latest bit of creative genius that fully explores every nook and cranny of America’s last frontier in a way the lower 48 has never quite seen before.
 Alaska State Poopers.

 Like a Palin hoppin’ in a chopper fully-loaded for bear we are about to seriously unload, to pull back the lid as it were, on the brave men and women who patrol a wilderness so remote and vast it’s almost inconceivable someone built an outhouse there.
 Where there’s a will there’s a way.
 But someone’s still got to clean that shit up.

 From tundra to toilet, when the job is just too dirty for anyone else, Alaska Sanitation Team (AST) stands vigilant and at the ready.
 Enough talk!
 Let’s plunge right in!

 Pilot: S1E1 – “Watch Out For The Cornhole, Bud”

 It’s 3:00 o’clock in the afternoon in remote section of central Alaska, one hour into a grueling #2 shift that won’t end until midnight.

 For the elite members of AST an assignment to the #2 shift is highly coveted and reserved for the best of the best.
 Sanitation Engineer First Class Sergeant Corporal John Tank is en-route via snowmachine to patrol area Delta Delta Deuce.
 To the engineers that work here the area is informally known as the Triple-D. The area is 14,000 sq. miles or approx. 11 times the size of Rhode Island.